ShaikAfridh/Web_DeV/2_How_the_Internet_Works/3_the_internet_backbone/Readme.md

 🌐 (ISP) → 🚀 (Internet Backbone)

 ---

-# 🌐 Internet Backbone through submarine cable map 🌐
+## 🌐 Internet Backbone through submarine cable map 🌐

----

-## 🌐 Introduction

 The internet is amazing, but how does it actually work?
 Let's find out!
 We'll start by exploring SubmarineCableMap.com, a cool website that shows how underwater cables connect the world.
 Then, we'll learn the basics of how the internet lets computers talk to each other. 🌍🔌